 This is another area where the district has done an excellent job over the years.
-We just recently passed another state audit with flying colors.
-The district has received clean audits for the past sixteen years.
+We consistently have a strong record of successful audits.
+The district has received clean audits for the past seventeen years.
 This is a very positive example of having adequate fiscal controls and procedures in place to oversee the entrusted funds provided to the district by patrons.
+Additionally, this year I needed to step in as the interim fiscal officer mid year.
+I personally reviewed our cash handling procedures as well as audited and updated records for the district's imprest bank account.